• Skip to primary navigation

 Potatoes and other ingredients on a counter top.

-• Heavy cream - If you don't have heavy cream on hand, whole milk or half & half can be substituted.
-However, heavy cream will make your potatoes creamy and rich, and I highly recommend giving it a try.
+• Heavy cream - Best for creamy, rich mashed potatoes.
+If you don't have heavy cream on hand, whole milk or half & half can be substituted.

 • Unsalted butter - Can be substituted with salted butter if needed.
 You may want to cut the listed salt in half if you're sensitive to salty foods.

-• Salt, pepper, & parsley - Adds flavor to your potatoes.
+• Flavor - Salt, pepper, and parsley add flavor to your potatoes.
 Feel free to adjust and add more to taste.

 Boiling and mashing potatoes in a stock pot.